 Annual CO₂ reduction: Approx. 18,000 t CO2e

-This project provides access to safe water for around 50,000 people in rural communities in Eastern Uganda as many people still depend on open and unsafe water sources like lakes and rivers often leading to diseases like diarrhea, typhoid or cholera.
+This project provides access to safe water for thousands of people in rural communities in Eastern Uganda as many people still depend on open and unsafe water sources like lakes and rivers often leading to diseases like diarrhea, typhoid or cholera.

 As in other rural regions in Uganda, access to safe drinking water is a huge issue in Eastern Uganda.
 Waterborne diseases are a continuous problem for the people.
-The project is working in Buhemba Sub-County, Namayingo District, where currently approximately 40% of people don’t have access to safe water.
-Most of them depend on Lake Victoria for their daily supply of drinking water.
-The average income in this region is less than 1 USD per day, hence buying clean water or water disinfection technologies are rarely an option for the people in Buhemba.
+The project started in the sub-counties Buhemba and Mutumba, in Namayingo District.
+In 2022 activities extended to sub-counties Busime and Majanji, in Busia District, where currently approximately 40 per cent of people don’t have access to safe water and most of them depend on Lake Victoria for their daily supply of drinking water.
+The average income in this region is less than 1 USD per day, hence buying clean water or water disinfection technologies are rarely an option for the people in these areas.

 The project comes at a very crucial moment where so many cases of waterborne diseases like diarrhoea, dysentery, typhoid and worms are so common among our people including children.